simoncriado/my-money/README.md

 # My Money App

 Project part of an online React & Firebase course.
-I choose to do this to practice my React and Firebase skills.
+I chose to do this project to practice my React and Firebase skills.
 Key project functionalities:

   - Sign up and log in functionalities.
   - Once you are logged in you can add transactions to your list.